salesforce/refocus-ldk/README.md

 ### Build

-Before you build your lens, you should update your lens metadata in `./SuperDuperLens/lens.json`.
+Before you build your lens, you should update your lens project data in `package.json` file in the project's root directory.
-Note: "lensEventApiVersion" currently defaults to 1.

-Package up all your lens resources into `./dist/SuperDuperLens.zip` for deployment using the build script:
+Package up all your lens resources into zip file in the project's root directory for deployment using the build script:

 ```
 npm run build
 ```

-During the build process, webpack bundles up all the javascript files and dependencies required by `./SuperDuperLens/src/main.js` into `./SuperDuperLens/lens.js`, then that gets zipped up into `./dist/SuperDuperLens.zip` along with `./SuperDuperLens/lens.json`.
+During the build process, webpack bundles up all the javascript files and dependencies required by `main.js` file in `src` folder into `lens.js` file in the project's root directory, then that gets packaged into a zip file in your lens project along with `package.json` file.

 ### Deploy
-When you are ready to install your new lens into Refocus, upload `./dist/SuperDuperLens.zip` as your lens `library` file use the Refocus API (`/v1/lenses`) or Refocus UI.
+When you are ready to install your new lens into Refocus, upload your zip file as your lens `library` file use the Refocus API (`/v1/lenses`) or Refocus UI.